 What is carried interest, and should it be taxed as capital gain?

-Carried interest, income flowing to the general partner of a private investment fund, is generally treated as capital gains for the purposes of taxation.
-This tax preference is viewed as an unfair, market-distorting loophole by some but consistent with the tax treatment of other entrepreneurial income by others.
+Carried interest, income flowing to the general partner of a private investment fund, often is treated as capital gains for the purposes of taxation.
+Some view this tax preference as an unfair, market-distorting loophole.
+Others argue that it is consistent with the tax treatment of other entrepreneurial income.

-The general partner receives its carried interest principally in exchange for its commitment to providing investment management services to the fund.
+The general partner receives its carried interest as compensation for its investment management services.
 (Typically, the general partner also receives a separate annual fee based on the size of the fund’s assets.)
-The limited partners receive the balance of the fund’s profits in exchange for providing predominantly all of the fund’s capital.
+The limited partners receive the balance of the fund’s profits in proportion to their capital investment.
 A typical division for a private equity fund is 20 percent of the profits to the general partner and 80 percent to the limited partners.

-Private equity funds managed $3.8 trillion in 2014, a massive increase over the $100 billion managed in 1994.
-They use their capital to buy companies and improve the operations, governance, capital structure, and strategic positions of the companies.
-Then they sell the companies and pass any profits to the general and limited partners.
+Private equity funds managed $2.8 trillion in 2017, a massive increase over the $100 billion managed in 1994.
+They use their capital to buy companies and improve their operations, governance, capital structure, and market positioning.
+Then they sell the companies and pass any profits to the partners.

-Many commentators argue that it would be fairer and more efficient economically for carried interest to be taxed like wage and salary income, which is subject to a top rate of 43.4 percent (39.6 percent plus 3.8 percent).
+Many commentators argue that it would be fairer and more efficient economically to tax carried interest like wage and salary income, which is subject to a top rate of 37 percent.
 They draw an analogy between the general partners and investment bankers, who pay tax at ordinary rates on their wages, salaries, and bonuses.
 They also object that most service providers are not able to treat their income as capital gains.
-Some of these commentators add, if we treat carried interest like wage and salary income for the general partners, we ought to allow ordinary deductions for these payments to the other investors.
+Some commentators add, if we treat carried interest like wage and salary income for the general partners, we also should allow the limited partners to deduct the carried interest as an ordinary expense.

 Fleischer, Victor.
 2008.
 “Two and Twenty: Taxing Partnership Profits in Private Equity Funds.”
 New York University Law Review 83 (1): 8–15.